-• "Chunking" the reading can help keep them from becoming overwhelmed by the length of the text.
-Present students with only a few paragraphs to read and discuss before moving on to the next section.

-• Provide "wait-time" for students after you ask a question.
+- "Chunking" the reading can help keep them from becoming overwhelmed by the length of the text.
+Present them with only a few sentences or a single paragraph to read and discuss before moving on to the next "chunk." - Provide "wait-time" for students after you ask a question.
 This will allow time for students to search for textual evidence or to more clearly formulate their thinking before they speak.